MARKANTONY04/project_4/README.md

 ![validator pass html](README.md-media/image.png)

-This was the base template, the other pages were checked and alos passed.
+This was the base template, the other pages were checked and also passed.
 Here is a link to the validator:

 https://validator.w3.org/